 Announcing the commission last month, Bloomberg vowed that, “Every issue will be on the table, and every voice will be heard.”
 The commission’s chair, CUNY chancellor Matthew Goldstein, has said he’s been given no specific to-do list from City Hall.
 But there are hints of what the review—the fourth during Bloomberg’s tenure—might focus on.

-A City Hall borough presidents and the public advocate.
+Those late 1980s revisions—among the 12 remakes to the charter since the city consolidated in 1898—significantly reduced the powers of the borough presidents and the public advocate.
 There are perennial calls by candidates, editorial boards and others to eliminate both offices.
-Bloomberg has consistently sought major cuts in the public advocate's budget.
+Bloomberg has consistently sought major cuts in the public advocate’s budget.

 The charter review is also widely expected to examine term limits, which the City Council in late 2008 extended from two terms to three, overriding two public referenda.